Unified Probabilistic Deep Continual Learning through Generative Replay and Open Set Recognition: Materials and Methods

-For the second implication, the $\beta$ term of equation \ref{eq:general_loss} is crucial.
-Here, the role of beta is to control the capacity of the information bottleneck and regulate the effective latent encoding overlap \cite{Burgess2017}, which can best be summarized with a direct quote from the recent work of Mathieu et al. \cite{Mathieu2019}: \emph{"The overlap factor is perhaps best understood by considering extremes: too little, and the latents effectively become a lookup table; too much, and the data and latents do not convey information about each other.
+The underlying rationale is that there needs to be a balance in the effective latent encoding overlap \cite{Burgess2017}, which can best be summarized with a direct quote from the recent work of \mbox{Mathieu et al. \cite{Mathieu2019}:} \emph{``The overlap is perhaps best understood by considering extremes: with too little the latents effectively become a lookup table; too much, and the data and latents do not convey information about each other.
 In either case, meaningfulness of the latent encodings is lost." (p.
 4)}.
-This can be seen as under- or over-regularization by the prior of what is typically referred to as the aggregate posterior \cite{Hoffman2016}:

-As an extension of this argument to our model, the necessity of linear class separation given $\boldsymbol{z}$ requires a suitable level of encoding overlap.
-This forms the basis for our open set recognition and respective improved generative replay for continual learning, which will be discussed in the following paragraphs.
-Example two-dimensional latent encodings for a continually trained MNIST \cite{LeCun1998} model with appropriate $\beta$ are shown in figure \ref{fig:Latent_2D}.
-Here, we can see that the classes are cleanly separated in latent space, as enforced by the linear classification objective, and new classes can be accommodated continually.
-Further discussion on the choice of $\beta$ can be found in the supplementary material.
+Additional discussion on the role of beta can be found in Appendix \ref{sec:appx_beta}.